BenedictWilkins/world-of-bugs/README.md

 # WorldOfBugs

 World of Bugs is a test plaform for Automated Bug Detection (ABD) research.

+### Documentation

+LINKS COMING SOON

-## Datasets
+### Datasets

 Datasets have been created using our test environment, a pre-built version can be found [here](https://www.kaggle.com/benedictwilkinsai/world-of-bugs).

 * Training data is available for download [here](https://www.kaggle.com/benedictwilkinsai/world-of-bugs-normal) and [here](TODO)
 * Test data is avaliable for download [here](https://www.kaggle.com/benedictwilkinsai/world-of-bugs-test)

+### Experiments

+Experiments on the initial version of the test environment (World-v1) can be found in [this](https://github.com/BenedictWilkins/world-of-bugs-experiments) repository.

+### Paper

+LINKS COMING SOON

 ## Bug Zoo